Privacy (play): Productions

+It was adapted and directed by Ajay Khatri in India for NSD diploma production, the BRM festival and the ITFOK festival.

 Critical reception

 The play received mixed reviews.
 In his 3 star review for The Guardian, Michael Billington stated that "for all its urgent topicality, I felt the play short-circuited the crucial debate about how we guarantee a measure of privacy in the digital age".
 In his 4 star review for The Daily Telegraph, Charles Spencer described the play as being "entertaining" despite addressing some "serious and urgent themes".

 In his review of the New York production for The New York Times, Ben Brantley said that the play "doesn’t provide much material that hasn’t been rehashed many times in newspaper and magazine (and blog and vlog) essays.
 It can feel rather like one of those middle school instructional films that use a likable animated creature (a talking dinosaur or skeleton, maybe) to keep its distractible young viewers hooked."